jsgroth/jgenesis/ARCHITECTURE.md

 Cycle-based emulation core for the WDC 65C816 CPU (aka 65816), which is used in the SNES.
 Memory/bus interactions are abstracted using a `BusInterface` trait.

+### `spc700-emu`

+Cycle-based emulation core for the Sony SPC700 CPU, which is used in the SNES as a dedicated audio processor.

 ### `smsgg-core`

 Emulation core for the Sega Master System and Game Gear, which are extremely similar hardware-wise.